securelay/specs/README.md

 Public paths are prefixed with `/public` and private paths with `/private` mainly for the sake of readability of user code.

 # Limits
-To mitigate abuse, the API accepts and validates only three `Content-Type`s.
+To mitigate abuse, the API might impose the following restrictions.

+- Accepts and validates only these `Content-Type`s.
-1. application/x-www-form-urlencoded
+   - application/x-www-form-urlencoded
-2. application/json
+   - application/json
-3. text/plain
+   - text/plain

-It also accepts POSTs only if they have `Content-Length` less than a strict size-limit.
+- Accepts POSTs only if they have `Content-Length` less than a size-limit (`default`: 10 kiB).

-Another limit is imposed on how long POSTed data persists.
+- Retains POSTed data until (retrieved or) expiry (`default TTL`: 24 hrs).

-Requests to all private paths are heavily rate-limited, say, at max 60 requests per minute.
-After a certain number of 429 responses 403 bans are imposed.
-[404s are also rate limited](https://github.com/fastify/fastify-rate-limit?tab=readme-ov-file#preventing-guessing-of-urls-through-404s).
+- Rate-limits requests.
+After a certain number of 429 responses 403 bans may be imposed.
+[404s may also be rate limited](https://github.com/fastify/fastify-rate-limit?tab=readme-ov-file#preventing-guessing-of-urls-through-404s).

+- Blocks offending IPs.

 # Use cases
 - Forms